Wamuran, Queensland

-Wamuran is known for its fresh strawberries and pineapples.
+Wamuran is known for its roadside stalls selling the local produce including strawberries and pineapples.

+In April 2023, the Queensland Government decided to reflect the growing population of the region by creating five new localities named Corymbia, Greenstone, Lilywood, Wagtail Grove, and Waraba by excising parts of the existing localities of Bellmere, Rocksberg, Upper Caboolture, and Wamuran.
+Prior to land redistribution, Waraba was part of Wamuran.

 Geography

 Wamuran is located west of the larger centre of Caboolture, and southeast of D'Aguilar.

 In the north of Wamuran are several small sections of Beerburrum West State Forest.
 Part of the south west boundary is marked by the Caboolture River.

 History

-The locality takes its name from its railway station, which was named in 1909 after local Aboriginal man, Menvil Wamuran (also known as Jacky Delaney).
+The locality takes its name from its railway station, which was named after a local Aboriginal man, Menvil Wanmaurn (also known as Jacky Delaney).

 Newlands Provisional School opened in 1915 and closed in 1927.

 Wamuran Provisional School opened on 17 October 1921.
 It later became Wamuran State School, possibly in 1925 when it moved into a new school building which had formerly been the Twin View State School near Elimbah.
+In 1949, tenders were called to relocate the former Cambroon State School building to Wamuran State School.

 St Martin's Anglican Church was dedicated on 7 November 1871 by Coadjutor Bishop John Hudson.
 Its closure was approved in August 1992.

-Wamuran Baptist Church opened in 1921.
+Wamuran Baptist Church opened on Saturday 6 August 1921.
 It was built on land described as a "magnificent site" donated by Mr H. Behrens.